 For a second, Inoichi looked thoughtful before the expression morphed into contemplation.
 "Oh, you weren't leaving to leak information on our defensive strategy to the enemy?"

-"I was told nothing but my own mission, and what little that the Hokage told Minato-san while I was there.
-If I really was planning to leak information, all I would have been able to give anyone is incomplete and incompetent data."
-Kakashi's tone told clearly how useless he thought such a leak would be.
+"I was told nothing but my own mission and what little that the Hokage told Minato-san while I was there.
+If I really was planning to leak information, all I would have been able to convey is incomplete and incompetent data."
+Kabushi's tone told clearly how useless he thought such information would be.

 "Not a leak, huh?" the man repeated in disbelief, "So you say.
 But then what exactly?
 Can you account for your suspicious behaviour?"

-"I panicked," Kakashi murmured, giving his interrogator a half-smile, stretching falsely across his face in a way that looked like he was pained by the confession.
-"I knew Kakashi was just promoted, and I started worrying.
+"I panicked," Kabushi murmured, giving his interrogator a half-smile, stretching falsely across his face in a way that looked like he was pained by the confession.
+"I knew Kakashi was only just promoted, and I woried.
 I'm sure Kakashi is more than capable, but after being too late for my brother, I felt paranoid – I couldn't let that happen again; I don't want to ever be too late to help my last living relative ever again."

 "And why was Narui with you as well?"
 The blond continued stoically, baring no concern to the Hatake's open discomfort.